Alewife station: Parking garage changes

 By the 2000s, the parking garage frequently filled to capacity.
 In April 2008, the MBTA said that it did not have funds to add two levels to the parking garage, which would cost $30–35 million and add about 1,300 spaces.
 The structure was originally designed to support two more levels, but whether the condition of the supports and building codes would still allow this expansion was not clear.
 In August 2018, the MBTA awarded a $5.7 million contract for garage repairs, which were needed even in the absence of funding for expansion.
 Work began in September 2018, and the main garage entrances were temporarily closed on October 19, 2019.
 Phased replacement of the garage elevators and the west platform elevator began in mid-2018 and was completed in September 2020.

 On February 4, 2023, a driver crashed their car into an edge barrier of the upper level of the parking garage, causing a 10000 lb piece of concrete to fall onto the glass ceiling of the west fare lobby.
 One passenger suffered minor injuries.
 The station was temporarily closed for inspection and repairs; shuttle buses operated between Alewife and Davis.
 The garage reopened on February 8, except for the top level where the crash occurred; the station reopened using only the east headhouse on February 10.
 The main lobby reopened on March 27, 2023, along with the top floor of the garage.

 In April 2024, the MBTA indicated plans to study future scenarios for the station – including the feasibility of removing the garage – in a five-year spending plan.
 The MBTA issued a request for proposals in August 2024 for a private developer to demolish the garage and construct new buildings in its place.
-This may also include redevelopment of about 20 acres on the north side of the Fitchburg Line west of Alewife Brook Parkway, which is occupied by a commuter rail maintenance facility that will be moved to Iron Horse Park in Billerica.
-As of September 2024, the MBTA plans to construct an access point near for hi-rail construction vehicles near Alewife from 2026–2028, as the nearest access point is near Charles/MGH station.
+This was to also possibly include redevelopment of about 20 acres on the north side of the Fitchburg Line west of Alewife Brook Parkway, which is occupied by a commuter rail maintenance facility that would be moved to Iron Horse Park in Billerica.
+However, the MBTA cancelled the procurement in January 2026 due to unfavorable market conditions.
+As of July 2026, the MBTA plans to spend an additional $30 million to extend the garage's lifespan by 10 years.

+As of 2026, the MBTA plans to construct an access point near for hi-rail construction vehicles near Alewife from 2027–2029, as the nearest access point is near Charles/MGH station.
 The tunnel will connect to the Alewife Center access road just north of the Russell Field headhouse.
+Alewife is also a proposed site for an MBTA Commuter Rail Fitchburg Line station.
+The 2004 Program for Mass Transportation estimated cost of an infill station at $4.1 million; it was expected to attract 60 daily riders.
+A 2025 study estimated 800 to 1,169 daily boardings in 2040 with existing frequency, or as high as 2,250 with a doubling of frequency.